-E.2.2 IDENTIFICATION OF ANY NON-COMPLIANCE WITH THE MSM AND THE ECR

-E.2.3 DESCRIPTION OF THE AMOUNT AND CIRCUMSTANCES SURROUNDING THE NON-COMPLIANCE, THE REMEDIAL MEASURES TAKEN AND THEIR EFFECTIVENESS

-E.2.4 WHERE THE NON-COMPLIANCE HAS NOT BEEN RESOLVED, DESCRIPTION OF THE AMOUNT OF THE NON-COMPLIANCE AT THE END OF THE REPORTING PERIOD

-E.3 APPROVAL INTERNAL CAPITAL MODEL USED TO DERIVE THE ECR

-E.3.1 DESCRIPTION OF THE PURPOSE AND SCOPE OF THE BUSINESS AND RISK AREAS WHERE THE INTERNAL MODEL IS USED

-The Company does not use an approved internal model.

-F. SUBSEQUENT EVENT

-F.1 DESCRIPTION OF SUBSEQUENT EVENT
+E.3 APPROVAL INTERNAL CAPITAL MODEL USED TO DERIVE THE ECR E.3.1 DESCRIPTION OF THE PURPOSE AND SCOPE OF THE BUSINESS AND RISK AREAS WHERE THE INTERNAL MODEL IS USED The Company does not use an approved internal model.
+F. SUBSEQUENT EVENT F.1 DESCRIPTION OF SUBSEQUENT EVENT There were no subsequent events since 31 December 2022.
+F.2 APPROXIMATE DATE OR PROPOSED TIMING OF THE SUBSEQUENT EVENT Refer to F.1.

-On 28 April 2022, the Company declared an interim dividend of £65m to its parent company.
-The dividend per share was 16.74p.

-F.2 APPROXIMATE DATE OR PROPOSED TIMING OF THE SUBSEQUENT EVENT

-Refer to F.1.

-F.3 CONFIRMATION OF HOW THE SUBSEQUENT EVENT HAS IMPACTED OR WILL IMPACT

-Refer to F.1.
+F.3 CONFIRMATION OF HOW THE SUBSEQUENT EVENT HAS IMPACTED OR WILL IMPACT Refer to F.1.

 F.4 ANY OTHER MATERIAL INFORMATION

 There is no other material information to report on at the date of the FCR filing.

 Declaration

 We, the undersigned, declare that to the best of our knowledge and belief, this financial condition report fairly represents the financial condition of the insurer in all material respects.

+Docusigned by: Umy Ellison 4/27/2023

+Amy Ellison, CEO Date

+DocuSigned by:

+Nick Burke 4/27/2023

+Nick Burke, CRO Date

 GLOSSARY

+Α

 AA

-Approved Actuary
+Approved Actuary.